Night46/toRLior/README.md

 	--send a clear DNS cache request to the TOR client ControlPort
 - torcontrol.halt()
 	--sends a disconnect request to the TOR client ControlPort

+- test.test_circuit_change()
+	--test the connection to TOR and change circuits